Aircoookie/WLED-Docs/docs/features/ethernet-lan.md

 Go to "Config" and then to "WiFi Setup".
 At the bottom of this page select the Ethernet type you use.
 Then click on "Save &  Connect".
 Ready!
 ![](../assets/images/content/wled_ethernet_settings.jpg)

-## Ethernet controllers and adapters supported by WLED (as of v0.15 development, June 2024)
+## Ethernet controllers and adapters supported by WLED (as of v0.15)
 Note: all controllers use GPIOs 19, 21, 22, 25, 26, 27 as they are required for ethernet and can not be changed.
 GPIOs additionally used are given in the table.

 | Name | Features | additional GPIOs used |